Higher ed symposium 2026

 • Dustin Myers, John A. Logan College

-Dustin Myers is the Assistant Manager of Technology Support at John A. Logan College, where he helps oversee campus AV and IT systems that support teaching and learning.
+Dustin Myers is the Manager of Technology Support at John A. Logan College, where he helps oversee campus AV and IT systems that support teaching and learning.
 With a background in audiovisual production and technology operations, he focuses on delivering reliable, user-friendly solutions that improve technology adoption across the classroom.

 • Ryan Gray, Yavapai College